iv-org/smart-ipv6-rotator/README.md

 2. Copy the file `config.py.example` to `config.py`.
 3. Change the `ipv6_subnet` to your IPv6 subnet.
 If you do not know it, you can use a tool like http://www.gestioip.net/cgi-bin/subnet_calculator.cgi
 4. Run once the script using `sudo python smart-ipv6-rotator.py run`
 5. If everything went well then configure a cron for periodically rotate your IPv6 range.
-Once per day is enough for YouTube servers.
+   Twice a day (noon and midnight) is enough for YouTube servers.
+Also at the reboot of the server!

 # How to clean the configuration done by the script
 ```